exercism/v3/languages/csharp/exercises/concept/tuples/.docs/instructions.md

-This exercise concerns utilities that analyze phone numbers.
+This exercise has you analyze phone numbers.

 You are asked to implement 2 features.